HL7/US-Core/input/pagecontent/sdoh.md

 #### Assessment Codes

 Assessment Screenings can represent a structured evaluation of risk (e.g., PRAPARE, Hunger Vital Sign, AHC-HRSN screening tool) for any Social Determinants of Health domain such as food, housing, or transportation security.
 The assessment scale responses are represented in US Core with [US Core Screening Response Observation Profile].
 The [US Core Social History Assessment Observation Profile] is for simple observations made by an individual during the course of care about a patient's social history status.
-Both can contribute to the identification of SDOH Problems (Conditions) or Observations or can be the reason for Service Requests or Procedures.
+These Observation can contribute to the identification of SDOH Problems and can be the reason for SDOH Service Requests or Procedures.

 US Core has developed [US Core Common SDOH Assessments ValueSet] - commonly asked social questions as identified by [FindHelp.org](https://company.findhelp.com/), a social service assistance tool.
 This is not intend to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
-The Gravity Project is working on a more comprehensive set of codes to meet these challenges.
-A future version of this guide may leverage that work to supplement this valueset.
+The Gravity Project is working on a more comprehensive set of codes to meet these challenges (this guide may leverage that work in the future).

 ### Searching for SDOH Patient Data

-Below is an examples of FHIR RESTful search transaction to access a patient's SDOH assessment data.
+Below is a simple example of FHIR RESTful search transaction to access a patient's SDOH assessment data.

 - Observation type = Observation
 - Patient's FHIR_id = "example"